Bad Boys II: Plot

+These antics reinforce Marcus' doubt about whether he should stay partners with Mike, who is secretly dating Syd, Marcus' younger sister.
+Marcus waits to tell Mike he's transferring out of the TNT Unit.
+Unbeknownst to both, Syd works undercover for the DEA as a money launderer for a Russian mafia branch in Miami's drug trade, working with drug lord Hector Juan Carlos "Johnny" Tapia.

+After laundering the money, Syd is intercepted by a Haitian Zoe Pound gang while transporting it.
+Mike and Marcus, following an informant's tip, engage in a gun battle and car chase through Miami and the MacArthur Causeway, causing major damage.
+Captain Howard reprimands them and is upset that the DEA is investigating the city without his knowledge.

+Mike and Marcus track down the Haitians, interrogate the leader, and learn from a video that Tapia uses a local mortuary as a front.
+They pose as pest exterminators at Tapia's Miami home for more intel.
+Meanwhile, Tapia starts a mixed business-personal relationship with Syd, planning for her to launder all his money.

-Later, Mike and Marcus infiltrate Tapia’s mortuary.
-Inside they discover that Tapia is using cadavers and coffins to smuggle drugs and money in and out of the country.
-However, Marcus accidentally swallows two ecstasy pills and ends up high in the process before escaping.
-The evidence is sufficient for Captain Howard to authorize a raid on both Tapia’s residence and the mortuary in collaboration with the DEA and the U.S. Coast Guard.
-Nearly all of Tapia’s drug supply and money are confiscated in the raid, though Tapia flees to Cuba with Syd as a hostage before he can be apprehended.
-Using her as a bargaining chip, Tapia demands the return of his money from Miami PD.
-Knowing that’s impossible, Mike and Marcus arrange a covert operation to rescue Syd, forming a black-ops team with agents from the DEA, TNT, and Captain Howard’s contacts from the CIA.
+Later, Mike and Marcus infiltrate Tapia's mortuary.
+Inside, they discover that Tapia is using cadavers and coffins to smuggle drugs and money in and out of the country.
+The evidence is sufficient for Captain Howard to authorize a raid on both Tapia's residence and the mortuary, in collaboration with the DEA and the U.S. Coast Guard.

-The team is inserted by the Coast Guard a few miles off the coast of Cuba, where they rendezvous with a fellow officer’s brother, Tito, who is head of the local Alpha 66 underground resistance in Cuba.
-There, Tito assists the teams with weapons, a tunnel network, and an accurate mapping of Tapia’s new mansion.
+Almost all of Tapia's drug supply and money are confiscated in the raid.
+Tapia flees to Cuba with Syd as a hostage after learning she is a DEA agent during the raid on his home.
+He demands his money back in 48 hours, using Syd as a bargaining chip.
+Mike and Marcus form a black-ops team with the DEA, TNT, and Howard's contacts from the CIA to rescue Syd.
+They are inserted by the Coast Guard off Cuba, where they meet Tito, Vargas' brother, who leads the local Alpha 66 resistance.
+Tito helps with weapons, tunnels, and mapping Tapia's mansion.

-The team infiltrates Tapia’s mansion, rescues Syd, and leaves a large explosive device that demolishes the mansion upon the team’s exfiltration.
-Marcus and Mike, along with Syd and Tito steal a yellow Hummer H2 as they escape from Cuban military forces.
-Tapia survives and pursues Mike, Marcus, Syd, and Tito through the countryside and the village of hillside shacks where cocaine is processed, ultimately ending up outside of Guantanamo Bay.
-Not recognized as U.S. Citizens, the Navy personnel on the base shoot at both Mike and Marcus as well as Tapia’s vehicles, prompting them to stop just as they enter a live minefield.
-With only a couple of rounds remaining in their weapons, Marcus manages to shoot Tapia in the head while the latter holds Mike at gunpoint.
-Tapia falls backward onto a mine which obliterates his corpse.
+The team raids Tapia's mansion, rescues Syd, and leaves a large explosive device that demolishes the mansion upon the team's exfiltration.
+Marcus, Mike, Syd and Tito steal a yellow Hummer H2 as they escape from Cuban military forces controlled by Tapia.
+Tapia survives and pursues the group, ultimately ending up outside of Guantanamo Bay.
+Not recognized as U.S. citizens, the Navy personnel on the base shoot at both Mike and Marcus as well as Tapia's vehicles, prompting them to stop just as they enter a live minefield.
+Marcus kills Tapia while the latter holds Mike at gunpoint.
+Tapia's body falls backward onto a mine, which obliterates his corpse.

-Later, Mike, Marcus, and Syd celebrate at a barbecue in Marcus’ backyard with his family; Marcus has decided to remain partners with Mike.
+Mike, Marcus, and Syd celebrate at a barbecue in Marcus's backyard with his family; Marcus has decided to remain partners with Mike.